Learning Objectives

 What is due for Lesson 1?

 This lesson will take us one week to complete.
-Please refer to the Canvas Calendar for specific timeframes and due dates - those can vary from semester to semester.
+Please refer to the Course Calendar in Canvas for specific timeframes and due dates - those can vary from semester to semester.
 Specific directions for the assignments below can be found further within this lesson.

 Required Reading: |